muldjord/skyscraper/docs/CLIHELP.md

 Disable wheels from being cached locally.
 Only do this if you do not plan to use the wheel artwork in 'artwork.xml'
 ##### onlymissing
 Tells Skyscraper to skip all files which already have any data from any source in the cache.
+##### pretend
+Only relevant when generating a game list.
+It disables the game list generator and artwork compositor and only outputs the results of the potential game list generation to the terminal.
+Use it to check what and how the data will be combined from cached resources.
 ##### relative
 Forces all gamelist paths to be relative to rom location.
 ##### skipexistingcovers